Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 ```

 GPG is a public-key cryptography system used to sign commits.
 It ensures commits published were made by me (or someone with my private key or access to my github account).
 GPG attaches a signature to evey commit.
-We can see this with `git log --show-signature`:
+We can see the signature with `git log --show-signature`:

 ```sh
 commit da7c2d3863581f00d489c0852a91bc15ba98eae0 (HEAD -> git-config)